schneider128k/deep_rl/installation.md

 ## Install OpenAI gym on Windows 10

-- install Anaconda Python 3.7 version 64-Bit using [Anaconda 2019.07 for Windows Installer](https://www.anaconda.com/); downloaded on 09/27/2019
+install Anaconda Python 3.7 version 64-Bit using Anaconda 2019.07 for Windows Installer; downloaded from [Anaconda Distribution](https://www.anaconda.com/distribution/) on 09/27/2019

+use path ```C:\anaconda``` to install anaconda distribution

-- install Microsoft Visual Studio 2017 Community (version 15.9) and Build Tools for Visual Studio 2017 (version 15.9) from [Visual Studio download older versions](https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads)
+install Microsoft Visual Studio 2017 Community (version 15.9) and Build Tools for Visual Studio 2017 (version 15.9) from [Visual Studio download older versions](https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads)

 It is important that the versions of python and build tools are compatible.
 See [python-windows-visual-c-14-required](https://www.scivision.dev/python-windows-visual-c-14-required/).
 I was getting the error *python-windows-visual-c-14-required* when trying to build atari-py because I had initially created the anaconda environment with the wrong version of python 3.5 instead of 3.6.